 Bio

-Eric Bettinger is a professor in the Stanford University School of Education.
+Eric Bettinger is the Conley DeAngelis Family Professor in the Stanford University School of Education and a Senior Fellow at the Hoover Institution.
 He is also a research associate in the program on education at the National Bureau of Economic Research.
-Bettinger is the Director of the Center for Educational Policy Analysis and a Co-Director at the Lemann Center for Brazilian Education at Stanford.
-His research interests include economics of education; student success and completion in college; the impacts of financial aid; teacher characteristics and student success in college; effects of voucher programs on both academic and non-academic outcomes.
+Bettinger is the Director of the Center for Educational Policy Analysis and the Director at the Lemann Center for Brazilian Education at Stanford.
+His research interests include economics of education; student success and completion in college; the impacts of online education; the impacts of financial aid; teacher characteristics and student success in college; effects of voucher programs on both academic and non-academic outcomes.
 Eric’s research focuses on using rigorous statistical methods in identifying cause-and-effect relationships in higher education.
 His research on simplifying financial aid applications has influenced recent efforts by the White House to simplify financial aid processes.
 He has served as a consultant to the White House and various state governments on financial aid policies.

 Academic Appointments